pareshpatil657/Ovirt/README.md

 3. ovirt-engine-sdk-python >= 4.2.4

-Create a new VM
+## To Create a new VM Follow below steps

- Copy the file vars.yml located in vars directory and fill below variables:
+# Copy the file vars.yml located in vars directory and fill below variables:

    1. ovirt_url :
    2. ovirt_username